 The Company maintains cash and certificates of deposit in accounts at financial institutions.
 The accounts are insured by the Federal Deposit Insurance Corporation ("FDIC") up to \$250,000 at each institution.
-At March 31, 2024, the Company had \$1,153,000 cash and certificates of deposit in excess of the FDIC insured limit.
+At September 30, 2024, the Company had \$809,000 of cash and certificates of deposit in excess of the FDIC insured limit.
 The Company maintains cash equivalents in brokerage accounts at financial institutions.
-At March 31, 2024, the Company had cash equivalents of \$18,040,000 in these brokerage accounts.
+At September 30, 2024, the Company had cash equivalents of \$13,296,000 in these brokerage accounts.

-NOTE M - DIVIDEND POLICY

-The Company's dividend policy consists of semi-annual cash dividends of \$0.05 per share (\$0.10 per share annually) anticipated to be paid in March and September of each year.
-The Company has paid semi-annual cash dividends consistent with its policy, including a cash dividend in March 2024 of \$1,175,000.
+NOTE M - DIVIDEND POLICY The Company's dividend policy consists of semi-annual cash dividends of \$0.05 per share (\$0.10 per share annually) anticipated to be paid in March and September of each year.
+The Company has paid semi-annual cash dividends consistent with its policy.
 The Company's dividend policy undergoes a periodic review by the Board of Directors and is subject to change at any time depending upon the Company's earnings, financial requirements and other factors existing at the time.